ioannisCC/linked-list-implementation/README.md

 # linked-list-implementation

-An implementation of linked lists I made, based on existing implementaions.
-First, it makes a linked-list with one randomly generated number in each node.
-Afterwards, in a second linked list, it puts the number itself and the frequency of the number in each node, in an ascending order.
+An implementation of linked lists I made, based on existing implementations.
+First, it creates a linked list with one randomly generated number in each node.
+Then, in a second linked list, it stores the number itself and the frequency of the number in each node, sorted in ascending order.